AnoshanJ/Airline-Reservation-System/README.md

 npm install
 ```

-After that make copy the .env.example, edit the parameters and save it as .env
+After that copy the .env.example, edit the parameters and save it as .env in the config folder.

 Then use `nodemon` or `node` to serve the pages.